 James C. O'Brien

-James O’Brien is Vice Chair of ASG and heads the firm's Europe practice.
+James O’Brien is Vice Chair of Albright Stonebridge Group (ASG) and heads the firm's Europe practice.

 A founder of the firm, he has worked extensively on issues affecting consumer goods, health, entertainment, environment and media (including free speech), information technology, telecommunications, and finance sectors.
 Mr. O’Brien is also a member of the management and investment committees of Albright Capital Management, an affilliated investment advisory firm focused on emerging markets.